estuary-ai/mangrove/README.md

     ```bash
     pdm venv create 3.9
     pdm venv activate
+   [copy and paste the output line to activate the environment]
    ```

 4. Using `pdm use` ensure that pdm is pointing to the correct environment.